Croatian Alphabet and Pronunciation Guide for English Speakers

 Pronunciation Guide for English Speakers

 Croatian pronunciation is largely phonetic, meaning words are pronounced as they are written.
-However, some sounds may be unfamiliar to English speakers.
-Below is a guide to help you pronounce Croatian letters correctly.
+Each letter has a consistent sound, which makes learning pronunciation easier for English speakers.

 - A – pronounced as /a/ like 'a' in 'father'